erlete/aerotech-programming-course/README.md

-# Introduction to Collaborative Development
+# *UVigo Aerotech* Programming Course

-Welcome to the Introduction to Collaborative Development course!
-This repository contains all necessary resources to achieve a basic formation in common development practices, Python programming and code editing skills.
+Welcome to the ***UVigo Aerotech*** basic formation course!
+This repository contains all necessary resources to achieve a basic formation in **common development practices**, **Python programming** and **code editing skills**.

-It is intended to be a foundation for collaborative development.
-It can be really useful for students that are starting their career in the industry.
+It is intended to be a foundation for collaborative development. **It can be really useful for students that are starting their career in the industry**.
 It does not intend to replace any official courses, yet it covers a set of topics that can be used as a kickstart for further learning.

 ## Structure